-1. Introduction
+1 Introduction

-For more than 50 years the Turing machine model of computation has defined what it means to "compute" something; the foundations of the modern theory of computing are based on it.
+For more than fifty years the Turing machine model of computation has defined what it means to "compute" something; the foundations of the modern theory of computing are based on it.

-Furthermore, as it has been noted by various authors (see, for example, Calude and Casti (1998)), the (silicon) computer, whose capacity for handling information has been growing at a rate 10 million times faster than information handling did in our nervous system during the more than 600 million years of evolution, seems to be the only important commodity ever to become exponentially better as it gets cheaper.
+Furthermore, as it has been noted by various authors (see, for example, [9]), the (silicon) computer, whose capacity for handling information has been growing at a rate ten million times faster than information handling did in our nervous system during the more than 600 million years of evolution, seems to be the only important commodity ever to become exponentially better as it gets cheaper.
 However, this exponential race is essentially "Turing-bounded", it cannot produce feasible solutions to many intractable problems and, more importantly for our investigations here, it cannot solve Turing unsolvable problems.

 Hypercomputation or super-Turing computation is a "computation" that transcends the limit imposed by Turing's model.
-For a recent perspective one can consult the special issues of the journal Minds and Machines, (Copeland, 2002); see also Ord (2002) for a lucid analysis, hypercomputation website for a comprehensive bibliography and the section 'Computation and Turing machines' in Teuscher (2003) (especially the critical paper by Davis (2004)).
+For a recent perspective one can consult the special issues of the journal Minds and Machines, [22]; see also [43] for a lucid analysis, [65] for a comprehensive bibliography and the section 'Computation and Turing machines' in [61] (especially the critical paper [25]).